Skip to main content

 meta

-Diagnostic block. version = model + heads version. inference_ms = wall-clock for the scoring pass (excludes queue / HTTP). request_id = correlation ID; also in server logs. windowed / windows = set when the input was too long and had to be split across overlapping windows.
+Diagnostic block. version = the release version (a semver — e.g. 1.0.0 — for official releases). build = the underlying source commit (short SHA); two releases that share a contract version are distinguished by build. inference_ms = wall-clock for the scoring pass (excludes queue / HTTP). request_id = an opaque per-call identifier — quote it when reporting a result. windowed / windows = set when the input was too long and had to be split across overlapping windows.

 Per-turn trajectory (per_turn: true)